Collaborative translation: approaches and perspectives

 Year 2021

-Collaborative translation can take a multitude of forms, many of which have not yet been explored, and a new awareness in this regard could lead today to "re-exploring" issues such as the notion of text and the relationship between the aesthetic aspects and the communicational purposes of a translation; the plurality of possible interpretations of a text and the questioning of the notion of the "unique" translator; the status of the translator's voice and the concept of authorship; the notions of "know-how" and "knowledge" in relation to the figure of the translator.
+Collaborative translation can take a multitude of forms, many of which have not yet been explored.
+A new awareness in this regard may lead today to re-exploring issues such as: the notion of text and the relationship between the aesthetic aspect and the communicational purpose of a translation; the plurality of possible interpretations of a text and the questioning of the notion of a "unique" translator; the status of the translator's voice and the concept of authorship; the notions of "know-how" and "knowledge" in relation to the figure of the translator.

-These are a few aspects that, when explored through the lens of collaboration, can be useful in understanding, and possibly addressing, recent perspectives generated by new workspaces modified by technology.
+These are a few aspects that, when explored through the lenses of collaboration, can be useful in understanding and addressing the recent issues generated by the use of new technologies.

-Translation studies research on collaborative translations throughout history could in fact contribute to a better understanding of the different processes and practices in today's global translation market.
-An understanding of the intrinsic plurality that has characterized the practice of translation since its origins is now crucial to interpret, and possibly direct, the "collaborative turn" that lies behind certain translation flows on a global scale.
+Translation studies research on collaborative translations throughout history may contribute to a better understanding of the different processes and practices in today's global translation market.
+An understanding of the intrinsic plurality that has characterized the practice of translation since its origins is now crucial in order to interpret, and possibly direct, the "collaborative turn" that lies behind many translation flows on a global scale.

-Comprehensive investigations into plural practices of translation, which have tended to be isolated in translation histories for a long time, have only recently begun to show a nascent interest in certain shared activities.
-But collaborative translation remains the subject of an investigation that has been repeatedly hoped for rather than initiated.
+Comprehensive investigations into the plural practices of translation, which for a long time have tended to be isolated in translation histories, have only recently begun to appear as a sign of a burgeoning interest in shared activities.
+However, collaborative translation remains the subject of investigations that have been repeatedly hoped for, rather than actually initiated.

-Today, the global language market requires that the division of translation work be reshaped, and although many agencies still retain the three consecutive steps of translation, editing and proofreading, this model will have to give way to the work of “communities” of translators in the near future.
+Today, the global language market requires a profound reshaping of the division of labour in translation work , and although many agencies still retain the three consecutive steps of translation, editing and proofreading as thier main workflow model, this structure will have to give way to the work of “communities” of translators in the near future.

-An alternative model already partially adopted by some of the major international translation agencies is the one defined with the acronym PCTP: "Plan", "Coordinate", "Translate" and "Publish" (Beninatto and De Palma).
-In practice, this involves the use of "communities" of translators working together on a given project with technological tools that offer the possibility of managing translations through web-based gateways and that allow collaboration through a series of modules capable of optimizing productivity.
+An alternative model, and one already partially adopted by some of the major international translation agencies, is the one defined with the acronym PCTP: Plan, Coordinate, Translate and Publish (Beninatto and De Palma).
+In practice, this model centres on "communities" of translators working together on a given project via the use of technological tools that allow them to manage translations through web-based gateways and that allow collaboration through a series of modules capable of optimizing productivity.

-The impact that the advent of new technologies has had on translation practices has been profound and has contributed to changing some of them towards a collaboration that is facilitated by the participatory and interactive nature of the web.
+The impact that the advent of new technologies has had on translation practices has been profound and has contributed to a shift towards collaboration that is facilitated by the participatory and interactive nature of the web.

-It is important to understand, and accept, that it will soon be too reductive to speak generically of a “translator” and that we must instead think of the translator's work as the work of a team made up of team managers and heads of unit, team coordinators and terminologists, supervising consultants and experts who will respond in real time to translators’ doubts.
+It is important to understand, and to accept, that it will soon be reductive to speak generically of a “translator” and that we must instead think of the translator's work as the work of a team made up of different figures (team managers and heads of unit, team coordinators and terminologists, supervising consultants and experts who will respond in real time to translators’ doubts).

-In such a scenario, translators will need to be able to gain acceptance from the “communities” they will be working with in translation projects and will only work if they accept and are ready to collaborate with them.
+In such a scenario, translators will need to be able to gain acceptance from the “communities” they will be working with, as the collboration will only work if both parties accept and are ready to collaborate with one another.

-One of the main features of this research is the interdisciplinary approach organically organised with reference to the field of investigation.
+One of the main features of this research is its interdisciplinary approach, organically organised with reference to the field of investigation.

-All participants in the research group are scholars from specific disciplines with a common interest in translation practice.
+All participants in the research group are scholars from specific disciplines with a shared interest in translation practice.

-The research will be developed according to the following perspectives of investigation (which can potentially be integrated with others during the research).
+The research will be developed according to the following perspectives of investigation (which may be integrated with others in the course of the research).

-The participants in the research will share the investigation of some of the following areas:
+The participants in the research will share their investigations on some of the following areas:

 • Multilingual texts (as a form of collaboration)